MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     │ 100000 │
     =#

-This technique permits complex queries to be re-used with different argument values.
+Using parameters lets us reuse complex queries without changing their definition.
 By convention we capitalize parameters so they standout from regular data labels.

     PaidOverAmt =
         It.department >>